wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-client-sdk-ui-web-components.md

 </html>
 ```

+> Note: Don't forget to re-add the generated user JWT.

-It should look something like this:
+The client webpage should look something like this:

 ![Screenshot of the Making an in-app voice call tutorial with the Vonage keypad Web Component integrated](/content/blog/introducing-the-client-sdk-ui-web-components/app-to-phone-with-keypad.jpg "Using the Vonage keypad Web Component in the Making an in-app voice call tutorial")

-If you want to see the keypad implemented in a React application, here is that [blog post](https://learn.vonage.com/blog/2020/10/07/using-web-components-in-a-react-application-dr/).
+A React implementation of the Keypad Web Component is covered in this [blog post](https://learn.vonage.com/blog/2020/10/07/using-web-components-in-a-react-application-dr/).

 ## When?

-A super early working version is now available in the [Vonage Community GitHub repository](https://github.com/nexmo-community/clientsdk-ui-js).
+An early working version is now available in a [Vonage Community GitHub repository](https://github.com/nexmo-community/clientsdk-ui-js).
 We welcome contributions, ideas, and feedback so, please take a look.